Tarzan yell: Other Tarzan yells

 A very similar cry was used for Burroughs' own Tarzan film, The New Adventures of Tarzan (1935), shot concurrently with the MGM Weissmuller movies in Central America with Herman Brix as a cultured Tarzan.
 The yell can best be described as a "Mmmmm-ann-gann-niii" sound that gradually rises ever higher in pitch.

 Elmo Lincoln recreated his victory cry in a 1952 episode of You Asked for It.

 Tarzan's yell is used as a melodic refrain in the Baltimora single Tarzan Boy.
 This refrain plays in place of an ordinary Tarzan yell when Haru climbs and struggles to keep his balance on the top of a palm tree in Beverly Hills Ninja.
-The refrain was also used in a 1993 jungle-themed advert for Listerine's Cool Mint mouthwash.
+The refrain was also used in a 1993 jungle-themed advertisement for Listerine's Cool Mint mouthwash.

 In the 1991 TV series Land of the Lost, Christa (played by Shannon Day) used a similar sounding version of the yell that was used to calm certain animals.

-In the 1999 Disney animated film Tarzan, the character himself lets out an updated version of his jungle call at various moments.
-The yell is dubbed by Brian Blessed, who voiced the villain Clayton.
-This was done after Tony Goldwyn, who voiced the title character, blew his vocals.